Susie Mathis: Music and television career

 Mathis first appeared in the West End at the age of fifteen and came to fame in March 1968, using the stage name 'Tiger', as the lead singer of the Paper Dolls.
-They reached number 8 in the UK Singles Chart with "Something Here in My Heart (Keeps A Tellin' Me No)", appearing on Top Of The Pops.
-The Paper Dolls toured widely and topped the bill in many UK cabaret venues, but further record success eluded them and, following some changes of personnel, they split up in early 1975.
+They reached number 11 in the UK Singles Chart with "Something Here in My Heart (Keeps A Tellin' Me No)", appearing on Top Of The Pops.
 Mathis also released three solo singles under the name 'Tiger Sue'.

 Radio and television

 Mathis joined the local Manchester independent radio station, Piccadilly Radio in 1979, and in 1981 became the first female daytime presenter on independent radio in the UK.
 She later joined BBC Radio Manchester and twice won the Sony Radio Personality of the Year Award.

-In 1989, Mathis co-hosted an edition of Top of the Pops alongside Bruno Brookes.
+In 1988, Mathis co-hosted an edition of "Top of the Pops" alongside Gary Davies, then again in 1989, alongside Bruno Brookes.

 In 2021, Mathis appeared alongside other guests, such as Paul Gambaccini and David Grant on Channel 5's year-by-year pop music countdown series Britain's Biggest 70s Hits, and in 2022 was seen on the channel's subsequent Friday night music series 80s Greatest Pop Videos.